-During our 2019 audit, we identified deficiencies in NRC's internal control over financial reporting that we do not consider to be material weaknesses or significant deficiencies4.
-Nonetheless, these deficiencies warrant NRC's management attention.
+During our FY 2020 audits, we also identified other deficiencies in NRC's internal control over financial reporting that we do not consider to be material weaknesses or significant deficiencies.
+Nonetheless, these deficiencies warrant NRC management's attention.
 We have communicated these matters to NRC management and, where appropriate, will report on them separately.